A. Purpose and Scope

 J. Data Governance and Funded Partners

-In situations of co-investment or where United Way is a minority investor in a program, a negotiation around data rights and responsibilities will occur between funders prior to a funding agreement being executed with a service delivery agency.
+In situations of co-investment or where United Way is a minority investor in a program, funders will negotiate data rights and responsibilities prior to executing a funding agreement with a service delivery agency.

 K. Staff Lead